apache/plc4x/plc4j/integrations/apache-nifi/README.md

 For the **Record Writer** property, any writer included in NiFi could be used, such as JSON, CSV, etc (also custom writers can be created).

-The output flowfile will contain the PLC read values.
-This information is included in the flowfile content, following the Record Oriented presentation using a **schema** and the configuration specified in the Record Writer (format, schema inclusion, etc).
-In the schema, one tag will be included for each of the variables defined taking into account the specified datatype.
-Also, a *ts* (timestamp) field is additionally included containing the read date.

 ## Plc4xSourceRecordProcessor